+The same allergens that give some people sneezing fits and watery eyes can cause an asthma attack in others.
 Allergic asthma is the most common type of asthma.
 About 90% of kids with childhood asthma have allergies, compared with about 50% of adults with asthma.
-Inhaling specific substances called allergens (allergy triggers such as pollen, mites, or molds) brings on the asthma symptoms associated with allergic asthma.
-Nearly everyone with asthma (allergic or nonallergic) gets worse after exercising in cold air or after inhaling any type of smoke, dust, fumes, and sometimes strong smells.
+The symptoms that go along with allergic asthma show up after you breathe things called allergens (or allergy triggers) like pollen, dust mites, or mold.
+If you have asthma (allergic or non-allergic), it usually gets worse after you exercise in cold air or after breathing smoke, dust, or fumes.
+Sometimes even a strong smell can set it off.

-A major task of your immune system is to protect you from bacteria and viruses.
-However, in people with allergies, part of the immune system is too vigilant.
-It may treat harmless substances -- like cat dander or pollen -- as if they were enemy invaders and attack them (in your nose, lungs, eyes, and under your skin).
+Your immune system’s job is to protect you from bacteria and viruses.
+If you have allergies, though, part of your immune system works too hard.
+It may attack harmless substances -- like cat dander or pollen -- in your nose, lungs, eyes, and under your skin.

-When your body encounters an allergen, it stimulates special cells called IgE antibodies.
-These defensive cells trigger the body's allergic reaction.
-They cause the release of chemicals like histamine, which result in swelling and inflammation.
-This creates familiar allergy symptoms like a runny nose, itchy eyes, and sneezing because your body is trying to destroy the allergens.
+When your body meets an allergen, it makes chemicals called IgE antibodies.
+They cause the release of chemicals like histamine, which cause swelling and inflammation.
+This creates familiar symptoms like a runny nose, itchy eyes, and sneezing as your body tries to remove the allergen.

 What Is Allergic Asthma?